algolucky/algocdk/README.md

 # algocdk

-Quickly deploy Algorand infrastructure in the cloud.
+Quickly deploy Algorand infrastructure in a few ways.